Verifiable governance · not declared

 2. The risk of each system.

-What it leaves: each system placed on prohibited / high-risk / transparency / minimal, with the obligations that follow (arts.
+What it leaves: each system placed on prohibited / high-risk / transparency / minimal, with the obligations that follow (Arts.
 5, 6, 50).

 3. The system in the register.